keplervital/simplechat/README.md

 ```
 $ mvn -f ./app/simplechat clean package
+$ npm --prefix ./frontend run build
 $ docker-compose up
 ```

 And it's up the simplechat :)
+The default port is 8082 so if you're on your local machine you should access it on http://localhost:8082

 ## Example Usage